jternesconte/jternesconte/README.md

 # Hi, I'm João Pedro ![](https://komarev.com/ghpvc/?username=Jternesconte&abbreviated=true)

 - 💻 Full-Stack Developer (Java/NodeJs/Angular)
-- ‍🎓 Degree in progress in Information Systems (7° Semester)
+- ‍🎓 Degree in progress in Information Systems (8° Semester)
 - 🌎 Brazilian

 I am a Full Stack Developer with a strong focus on backend development, specializing in Java with Spring Boot and Node.js.
 On the frontend, I work with AngularJS to build dynamic and efficient web applications.
 My expertise lies in designing and developing scalable REST APIs, ensuring high performance and reliability for modern web solutions.

-Currently, I am in the seventh semester of my Information Systems degree at UNISUL University.
+Currently, I am in the octave semester of my Information Systems degree at UNISUL University.
 My passion for technology started at a young age, constantly exploring new tools and deepening my knowledge of software development.
 This curiosity naturally led me to pursue a career in tech.
 Today, I focus on building robust and scalable web applications, always seeking to optimize performance, security, and maintainability.

 #